jakepper/Numerical-Analysis/docs/root-finding/bisection.md

 **Language:** Python

-Run the `tasksheet1` program  as follows to test the bisection method,
+Run the `tasksheet1` program  as follows to test the bisect method,

     python tasksheet1.py -t 4